Louth GAA

-The Louth County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael, Coiste Chontae an Lú) or Louth GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Louth.
+The Louth County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael, Coiste Chontae Lú) or Louth GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Louth.

 It oversees competitions such as the Louth Senior Football Championship (SFC), Louth Intermediate Football Championship (IFC), Louth Junior Football Championship (JFC) and Louth Senior Hurling Championship (SHC), as well as numerous underage and secondary competitions.
+Louth has 38 clubs.

 The county board is also responsible for the Louth county teams in both football and hurling.
 The county football team won the All-Ireland Senior Football Championship (SFC) in 1910, 1912 and again in 1957.

 Governance

 The officials who have chaired the Board since the establishment of the Gaelic Athletic Association are named below.

-Elections for Chairman and other positions take place at the board's annual convention and are held at County headquarters in Darver.
+Elections for chairman and other positions take place at the board's annual convention and are held at County headquarters in Darver.
 The maximum term for any position under current county board rules is five years.